KamiSRB/News-App/README.md

 ### Using translations

-New custom hook is created to translate the text easily.
+A new custom hook is created to translate the text easily.

 ```react
 import { namespaces, globalTranslations, useTranslate } from '@translations';